nhatdq1810/ansarada-challenge/Readme.md

         number : "Number of the document",
         fileSize : 1234556,
         children : [
-          //List of this folder's children, if requested ]
+          //List of this folder's children if includeChildren ]
       },
     ]